 - Facilitate advanced analytics through visualization and predictive analysis.

-What does the Big Data Frameworks Include?
-The Big Data Framework Structure
+Big Data Framework Structure

 The big data framework consists of 6 important elements: